Cluster of California fentanyl overdoses alarms authorities

 In April the drug killed three victims in Los Angeles County: Gabriel Dirzo, 34; Gilbert Valenzuela Jr., 41, and Robert Ramirez, 36.
 Acute fentanyl intoxication was blamed, according to coroner's records.

-If fentanyl is working its way into California's black market, it could signal a shift in cartel strategy, namely that of the Sinaloa Cartel, which appears to have the most influence over the Golden State drug market, he said.
+If fentanyl is working its way into California's black market, it could signal a shift in cartel strategy, namely that of the Sinaloa Cartel, which appears to have the most influence over the state's drug market, Ciccarone said.

-The city is part of the "Tijuana/San Diego smuggling corridor," largely controlled by the Sinaloa Cartel, according to the U.S. Drug Enforcement Administration.
-Tijuana is also the site of a bloody drug war, a battle largely fought over sales of methamphetamine, which is also an increasingly cheap and common street drug in San Diego, authorities there said.
+The city is part of the "Tijuana/San Diego smuggling corridor," largely controlled by the Sinaloa Cartel, according to the DEA.
+Tijuana is also the site of a bloody drug war, largely fought over sales of methamphetamine, which is also an increasingly cheap and common street drug in San Diego, authorities there said.

 Fentanyl has appeared in drugs ranging from MDMA, better known as ecstasy, to fake prescription pills, from cocaine to methamphetamine.
 "We’re hearing more and more fentanyl showing up in a wide array of drugs, not just traditional heroin," said Tony Botti, spokesman for the Fresno County Sheriff’s Office.